zaphar/jeremy.marzhillstudios.com/content/engineering-managment-is-hard.md

 to show and people will share their own narratives.
 Narratives that, in many cases, lead to bad places for the team.

-> If parts of your narrative are in conflict with itself then the
-> team won't know how to self direct
+### If your narrative is in conflict with itself then the team can't self direct

 An inconsistent narrative will kill productivity.
 If parts of your narrative are in conflict then the team won't know how to be self directed.
 They'll be